 You could think of this thing as the guts of a digital answering machine hooked to a portable PA system.
 However, instead of being limited to the outgoing/incoming messages, we have full access to the capabilities of the chip.

 The chip is a Winbond ISD 25120p.
 It records up to 120 seconds of audio at a 4KHz sample rate.
 It's about the quality of an answering machine (surprise!), but coupled with the amp in the megaphone, it produces a very textured sound.

-The only things I really added were a couple of status LED and a 7805 voltage regulator.
+The design here is the reference design shown on page 33 of the chip's datasheet The only things I really added were a couple of status LED and a 7805 voltage regulator.
 I drive it off a 9v battery, but you might get longer life out of 4-6 AA cells.
 YMMV.

 The capacitors and resistors above the chip are filters for the mic and speaker, as well as a gain-preset.